3lvis/FormTextField/README.md

 # FormTextField

-This a FormTextField subclass that supports styling for valid / invalid just using a boolean, formatters so you can easily format for example credit card numbers, phone numbers and so on.
-It supports input validators so you can limit the contents of a UITextField to maximum_length, maximum_value or even regex (perfect for validating emails).
+This a `UITextField` subclass that supports styling for valid / invalid just using a boolean, formatters so you can easily format credit card numbers, phone numbers and more.
+It supports input validators so you can limit the contents of a UITextField using maximum length, maximum value or even regex (perfect for validating emails).

 ## Payment example